Mystery Date (Mad Men): Plot

 Joyce Ramsay walks into Sterling Cooper Draper Pryce with graphic photos of the recently committed murders of eight nurses in Chicago by Richard Speck.
 There were nine possible victims, with the one survivor hiding under the bed until Speck left.
 Ginsberg reacts in disgust to the other employees' fascination with the murder photos.

 Don Draper, on the elevator to SCDP's offices with Megan, is coughing profusely, sweaty, and feverish.
-A flirty former lover, Andrea Rhodes, walks into the elevator and starts to home in on Don before Don introduces Megan as his wife.
+A flirty former lover, Andrea Rhodes, walks into the elevator and starts to hone in on Don before Don introduces Megan as his wife.
 Don tries to assuage a slightly perturbed Megan, who is upset over how many of Don's old flames they run into in Manhattan.
 Don works with new hire Michael Ginsberg and Ken Cosgrove on the pitch to Butler Footwear.
 Ginsberg goes rogue during the presentation and ends up pitching a commercial based on Cinderella, which the group had earlier rejected as being too cliche - although that was what the executives were expecting, and they reject the pitch they had earlier approved in favor of a Cinderella campaign.
 Don is enraged and admonishes Ginsberg for the act; Ginsberg is unaware of the seriousness of his transgression until Ken points out he was on the verge of being fired.
 Afterwards, Don returns home early to an empty house and collapses on his bed in a weakened state.